 This post contains collections of products that I personally recommend (it may contain affiliate links).

-You can’t have St. Patrick’s Day without rainbows–where would Leprechauns leave their pots of gold?
-When it comes to this cheery food rainbow, there are two ways to organize it, but no matter how you spin it, you’ll have a vibrant, healthy St Patrick’s rainbow with a pot o’ gold to enjoy this March 17th.
-For more of a green theme, try my Green Paddy’s Day Snack Board
+It’s not St. Patrick’s Day without rainbows, which is why I made this rainbow fruit tray–perfect for hiding pots of gold (cheese)! – When it comes to this cheery fruit board, there are two ways to organize it, but no matter how you spin it, it’s a colorful way to celebrate on March 17th.
+For more of a classic green theme, try my Green Paddy’s Day Snack Board.

 Not St. Patrick’s Day?
-You can also make it for any occasion–kid’s birthdays (with this beachy candy board), pride celebrations, or the first day of summer–or serve it alongside my favorite bagel board for a wholesome brunch spread.
+You can also make it for any occasion–kid’s birthdays (with this beachy candy board), pride celebrations, or the first day of summer.
+Serve it alongside my favorite bagel board for a wholesome brunch spread!

-For more healthy-ish snacks and boards, check out my Vegan Cheese Board, Build Your Own Avocado Toast Board, Whole 30 Snacks, Fruit Board, Crudite Platter, Mezze Board, and Veggie and Goat Cheese Board.
+For more healthy-ish snacks and boards, check out my Build Your Own Avocado Toast Board, Fruit Board, Crudite Platter, and Veggie and Goat Cheese Board.

-Remember ROYGBIV?
+Remember ROYGBIV (Red, Orange, Yellow, Green, Blue, Indigo, Violet)?
 Yeah, major flashbacks for me too.
 The good news is that, nostalgia aside, ROYGBIV is the only rule of building a rainbow.
 You’ll see lots of different cheese, fruit, and treat options pictured here.

 Don’t love the fruits I chose?
 Check out the Color Wheel of Fruit below to make your own combination.
 I love cheese!
 But if you don’t, meringues and yogurt dips are perfectly sweet substitutions for brie clouds.